prytis/commission/README.md

 composer test test/< ClassName >

-// todo some new features
+1.todo some new features
+2. Or maybe not todo nothing

 ### Authors
 [Rytis](https://github.com/Ryttis)